dodgez/bootloader-basics/README.md

 One of the major benefits of this mode is the BIOS, standing for Basic Input/Output System and which is firmware built into the motherboard controlling the process of booting up and more, provides many useful utilities.
 For example, by calling an interrupt, `int 0x10`, you can print characters out to the screen.
 We will talk more about interrupts later, but you can think of them as a generic way to call a system-provided function.
-So here, we are calling a predefined function that the BIOS provides to print a character out to the screen.
+In this example, we are calling a predefined function that the BIOS provides to print a character out to the screen.
-Later, we will use write the handling code for exception interrupts like dividing by zero.
+Later, we will write the handling code for exception interrupts like dividing by zero.

 Fun fact: MS-DOS was 16-bit real mode all the way up to the time of Windows 9x!